bangonkali/vig/src/web/readme.md

-# Vig
+# Vig for Web

 ## Introduction

-This tool will visualize graphs from mesh.
+This tool will visualize graphs using the web browser.

 ### References